antiyoyokid/FirstPersonShooterPractice/PROPOSAL.md

 # Project Proposal
-So, for this project I am planning to use the GoDot engine to create an Android / Windows game where the user has to dodge incoming obstacles falling down on the player.
-The player will have the option to tilt the screen or press the arrow keys to move the character and dodge the falling objects.
-The android game will be complete with proper UI, like a main menu and may have elements such as sound.
-It will also have a total score and that should be the count of the number of objects the user has sucessfully dodged.
-This is going to require some intense programming.
+For this project my aim is to create a Shooting Range unsing C++ and UNREAL ENGINE.
+During the development process, I plan to avoid using BluePrinting and do as much as I can on C++.
+The idea behind the shooting range is that it will help a lot of people especially gamers not only get better mouse control but also improve their aiming and accuracy.

-And that's about it.
+I will have moving objects and the player can move around and shoot these objects.
+The speed of the movement of the objects will also increase over time.
+The entire game will be a first person shooter.
+This means that I must have proper player movements with the WASD keys, the ability to look around using the mouse and the ability to shoot when I click the mouse.